-Human Health Hazard4: Human health hazard is relevant to whether a new chemical substance is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
-EPA estimated the human health hazard of this chemical substance based on its estimated physical/chemical properties and structure.
-Absorption of the new chemical substance as the parent polymer and the low molecular weight (LMW) fraction < 1,000 Da (4.53%) is expected to be nil to poor through the skin and nil through the lungs and gastrointestinal (GI) tract based on physical/chemical properties.
-EPA did not identify any significant human health hazards for the new chemical substance.
-There are no measured data on the new chemical substance.
+Human Health Hazard: Human health hazard is relevant to whether a new chemical substance is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
+EPA estimated the human health hazard of this chemical substance based on its estimated physical/chemical properties, available data on the new chemical substance, by comparing it to structurally analogous chemical substances for which there is information on human health hazard, and other structural information.
+Absorption of the new chemical substance is expected to be nil to poor through the skin and nil through the GI tract and lungs based on physical/chemical properties.
+EPA did not identify hazards based on test data on the new chemical substance and test data on an analogue.

-Environmental Hazard5: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
-EPA estimated environmental hazard based on the negligible water solubility of the new chemical substance.
-Acute and chronic toxicity values for fish, aquatic invertebrates, and algae are all no effects at saturation.
-The new chemical substance is expected to have low environmental hazard.
-Because hazards are not expected up to the water solubility limit, acute and chronic concentrations of concern are not identified.
+Environmental Hazard: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
+EPA determined the environmental hazard for this new chemical substance based on acute toxicity data submitted for the new chemical substance and using the Ecological Structure